The Phases Of Schizophrenia: Symptoms And Treatment Options

 Therapy can make living with schizophrenia more manageable

-Treatment in different stages of schizophrenia
+Treatment in different phases of schizophrenia

 Appropriate treatment for schizophrenia may vary considerably depending on the stage.
 If the prodromal stage is recognized in time, early treatment with psychotherapeutic methods like cognitive-behavioral therapy may prevent the transition into active psychosis.
+Researchers are also exploring possible medication targets, such as neuronal glutamate receptors or the oxidative stress response.

 Once someone with schizophrenia enters the active stage, treatment with antipsychotic medication may be necessary to relieve positive symptoms like delusions and hallucinations.
 Many clinical practice guidelines recommend the use of long-lasting injectable medicines when possible.
 This can reduce the chance that an individual relapses due to forgetting or declining to take a prescription.
 Always consult your doctor regarding medication options.
 The information in this article is not a replacement for medical advice.